Friends of the Library

 - Applications time out after 30 minutes.
-It is recommended that you save often, and/or copy and paste your supplemental question responses from a Word document to ensure no progress is lost.
+It is recommended that you save often, and/or copy and paste your supplemental question responses from a Plain Text document to ensure no progress is lost.
 You will not be able to save a page until all required fields are filled out.

 - All applications must be submitted online and are due by 9:59 p.m.
 Pacific time on the closing date.

-- Suggested browsers to use: Firefox, Chrome, Internet Explorer or Safari.
+- Suggested browsers to use: Firefox, Chrome, or Safari.

 Filling out your application:

 - Unless stated in the job description, uploading a resume and/or cover letter is optional.
 If applicable, upload your resume and cover letter before filling out your application.
 If you're not sure how to address your cover letter we suggest "Dear Hiring Team."

 - Answer supplemental questions completely and tailor your answers to the essential duties listed in the posting of the job for which you are applying.

 - Include all relevant information about your work history and qualifications in your application, including volunteer and internship experience.

-- Review your application to ensure it is complete and free of spelling and grammatical errors prior to submitting.
+- Review your application to ensure it is complete prior to submitting.

 - Five professional references are required, including at least two managers.
 A manager reference can include your current or recent supervisors or managers, indirect supervisors or managers, teachers, professors, advisors or someone who has observed your volunteer or workgroup activities.

 Upon submitting your application, you will be taken to a confirmation page with the option to export your submitted application to a PDF for your records.
 You can view your current and past applications on your My Applications page.
 This page will also confirm which applications are complete.